Difference between CPA and non-CPA

-The exclusive skills and broad scope of work of CPAs makes them eligible for higher pay packages.
-CPAs earn nearly 10%-15% higher than their non-certified counterparts.
+The exclusive skills and broad scope of work of CPAs make them eligible for higher pay packages.
+For coherence with the CPA vs non-CPA salary comparison, CPAs earn nearly 10%-15% higher than their non-certified counterparts.
 Besides that, they also enjoy a stable career, numerous job opportunities, immense respect, and a professional edge over non-CPAs.

 Moreover, as per the Accountancy Licensee Database (ALD), there are 658,267 actively licensed CPAs across the United States.
 This number is expected to grow further in the coming years.
 The US Bureau of Labor Statistics (BLS) has reported a 22% employment growth for CPAs during 2021-2028.

 CPAs are usually in much demand in all business sectors.
 However, they are particularly sought after by large corporations and public limited companies.
 This is due to some exclusive rights they enjoy owing to their license.